 This is what Google now cares about:

 1. On-Page SEO and the “Off Page SEO”

 We’ve covered this.
-Except now, if the website who link to you are dubious and on the naughty list, then you website is punished.
+Except now, if the website who you link to you is dubious and on the naughty list, then your website is punished.
 Shame on you JC Penny!

 2. Natural Usage of Language

 No more keyword stuffing!
 I mean it this time!!
 Like you should have stopped this in 2005!!!